 All medicine given to us to administer must be in its original bottle/container and not decanted.
 It must have the manufacturer's guidelines on it and if it is a prescription medication the details from the doctor/pharmacy.
-We will follow these instructions and will not be able to use in any other way than directed per instructions.
+We will follow these instructions and will not be able to use it in any way other than directed per instructions.